SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Tutorials/Tutorial_Apps_Edit_Existing_App.md

 ---
 uid: Tutorial_Apps_Edit_Existing_App
 ---
-# Edit an existing app
+# Editing an existing app

-This tutorial lesson demonstrates how you edit an existing app.
+This tutorial shows how to edit an existing app.

 ## Overview